goldmouthdogg88/complete-react-developer-in-2022/notes/section-2/transcripts/7-declarative-vs-imperative.transcript.md

 That's all javascript is doing.

-For example if I right ==click== over here and select Inspect and you'll see that here if I click on
+For example if I right **click** over here and select Inspect and you'll see that here if I click on

 un vote we'll get a little flash saying that hey javascript just updated this.